GalaxyTab4/twrp_matissevewifi/README.md

-TWRP device tree for HTC Desire 510 (a11ul)
+TWRP device tree for Samsung SM-T530 (matissewifi)
 ========================================================

-For building TWRP for MSM8916 models only.
+For building TWRP for MSM8226 models only.